 - Large tasks are divided into feasible smaller sections to be more digestible.

-- It is easier to concentrate on a single task for 25 minutes, even if you are quickly distracted.
+- It's easier to concentrate on a single task for 25 minutes, even if you are easily distracted.

-- You can learn at the same time how long certain activities take.
-Then you can either optimize them or at least estimate them more realistically.
-Such a Time calculation is especially important for self-employed people - their time is literally money.
+- At same time, you learn how long certain activities take.
+You can then either optimize them or at least estimate them more realistically.
+Such a Time calculation is especially important for self-employed people whose time is literally money.

-- By planning ahead, including time management, you make sure that you don't take on more than you can actually manage.
+- By planning ahead, including time management, you ensure you don't take on more than you can actually manage.

-- Last but not least, the system makes sure that you take a break.
-To be honest: I ignore them sometimes when I'm in the flow.
+- Last but not least, the system makes sure you take a break.
+Full disclosure here: I sometimes skip these breaks when I'm in a flow state.

 In general, I don't use this technique to the letter either because it doesn't suit me personally.
 At the same time, however, many elements have become routine over time.
 For example, I automatically decide how long I want to work on a single task.

-One thing I hardly mentioned in this article Tools.
-Of course there are dozens, hundreds of apps and services around productivity.
-See our article Tools for WordPress pros.
+One thing I've barely mentioned in this article is tools.
+There are, of course, hundreds of apps and services focused on productivity.
+Check out our article Tools for WordPress pros.

 Tools can be very helpful.
-But at the same time, they are an excellent opportunity to distract oneself from the important and urgent things.
+But at the same time, they are an excellent opportunity to distract yourself from important and urgent things.
 Yes, I use Todoist as mentioned above.
-Others make use of a random text editor for the same purpose.
+Others use a text editor for the same purpose.
 Some use calendar entries.
-Others rely on paper and pencil.
-Or on a whiteboard.
+Others rely on pen and paper.
+Or a whiteboard.